btechpt/yuyu/README.md

-# Rintik
+# Yuyu

-Rintik provide ability to manage openstack billing by listening to every openstack event.
-Rintik is a required component to use Rintik Dashboard.
-There are 3 main component in Rintik: API, Cron, Event Monitor
+Yuyu provide ability to manage openstack billing by listening to every openstack event.
+Yuyu is a required component to use Yuyu Dashboard.
+There are 3 main component in Yuyu: API, Cron, Event Monitor

-## Rintik API
+## Yuyu API
-Main component to communicate with Rintik Dashboard.
+Main component to communicate with Yuyu Dashboard.

-## Rintik Cron
+## Yuyu Cron
 Provide invoice calculation and rolling capabilities that needed to run every month.

-## Rintik Event Monitor
+## Yuyu Event Monitor
 Monitor event from openstack to calculate billing spent.

 # System Requirement